Upper St. Clair High School: IB removal controversy

 An academic controversy during the 2005–2006 school year was the elimination of the International Baccalaureate (IB) program.
 Members of the new school board elected in 2005 criticized the program as being too costly, a needless duplication of Advanced Placement, and a proponent of "socialist" values.
 In February 2006 the new school board voted 5–4 to phase out the IB program over two years, allowing only current 11th and 12th grade students to complete requirements.
 In March 2006, the ACLU filed a lawsuit and an out-of-court settlement was reached in May 2006 with two main stipulations.
 First, the program was reinstated for a minimum of two years.
 Second, a nine-month study to determine the value of the IB program was conducted as part of the settlement agreement.
 The study resulted in a recommendation to retain the IB curriculum.

 Athletics

-Upper St. Clair High School competes in the PIAA's District 7, commonly referred to as the WPIAL.
+Upper St. Clair High School competes in the Pennsylvania Interscholastic Athletic Association's (WPIAL) District 7, commonly referred to as the Western Pennsylvania Interscholastic Athletic League (PIAL).
 Sports at St. Clair affiliated with WPIAL include baseball, basketball, cross country, field hockey, football, golf, lacrosse, rifle, soccer, softball, swimming, tennis, track, volleyball, and wrestling, as well as non-WPIAL cheerleading, crew, fencing, and ice hockey.
 Club teams are usually called the Upper St. Clair Panthers, with the mascot being a black panther.
 These teams are supported on the campus of the high school Athletic facilities at consisting of two gyms, two indoor swimming pools, and a football stadium surrounding by a track.

 The high school has a rivalry with Mt.
 Lebanon High School, a neighboring high school around 3 miles (5 km) north of Upper St. Clair.
 Both schools represent strong athletic and academic programs.
 It is often considered one of western Pennsylvania's most storied rivalries.